 Stories like that of Rose Summerfield sorely need to be told, both to connect us to the insights of women struggling against injustice in the past and to empower us for the struggles of the present.
 Thanks to Steve Shone for the hard work involved in doing so!

 Written with wonderful clarity, confidence and accuracy, this book stands as a fine testament to the remarkable life and times of Rose Summerfield.
 For those who have yet to be acquainted with this highly original activist and radical thinker I can think of no finer introduction.
-For those who have engaged with existing works on Summerfield, I have every confidence that you stand to gain a great deal from the original depth and historical rigour that Steve J. Shone brings to his subject.
+For those who have engaged with existing works on Summerfield, I have every confidence that you will gain a great deal from the original depth and historical rigour that Steve J. Shone brings to his subject.
 Finally, and perhaps most importantly, for those who have taken up the challenge to confront the social and spatial injustices of our time, please read this book!
-The energy and critical insight that Rose brought to the world in both thought and deed still have so much to inspire and illuminate our contemporary struggles for emancipation and freedom.
-For these reasons, and many more besides, I cannot recommend Rose Summerfield: Australian Radical highly enough.
+There is so much energy and critical insight that Rose brought to the world through her thoughts and deeds, and these still have the potential to continue to inspire contemporary struggles for emancipation and freedom.
+In short, I cannot recommend Rose Summerfield: Australian Radical highly enough.